xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-13_multiplayer.md

  * And "leonard" is playing their game "together",
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
- * The player should be "leonard".
+ * "leonard" should be the current player.

 ### Trying wrong name